SchedMD/slurm-gcp/README.md

    SrunPortRange=60001-63000
    ```

-5. Add a cronjob/crontab to call slurmsync.py
+5. Add a cronjob/crontab to call slurmsync.py to be called by SlurmUser.

    e.g.
    ```